shenxiangzhuang/mppt/docs/linter/index.md

         greeting(3)
         ```
         This function is now **statically typed**:
-        mypy will use the provided type hints to detect incorrect use of the greeting function and
+        ty will use the provided type hints to detect incorrect use of the greeting function and
         incorrect use of variables within the greeting function.

-        After run `mypy hello.py`, we got the following result:

-        ```bash
-        hello.py:5: error: Argument 1 to "greeting" has incompatible type "int"; expected "str"  [arg-type] Found 1 error in 1 file (checked 1 source file)
-        ```
+        After running `ty check hello.py`, we get type errors for incorrect usage.

 ### [Pre-commit](https://pre-commit.com/)